mjhoy/mikey.bike/journal/2021/10/asset-hashing.md

 ```

 Now, I'll be honest, I don't really understand what I'm doing with
-regard to strictness here, but a) it seems reasonable to avoid
+regard to strictness here; but a) it seems reasonable to avoid
 unevaluated thunks of files floating around and b) the thread above
-sprinkled in `!` and `$!`, so I did too.
+sprinkled in `!` and `$!` so I did too.
 Oddly, though, they used
-`ByteString.Lazy` -- I don't really know why, I switched it to the
+`ByteString.Lazy` -- I don't really know why and I switched it to the
 strict bytestrings.
 (Let me know if you know why that's dumb.)

-Putting laziness aside, `hash` gets a digest of a bytestring from a
+Laziness aside, `hash` gets a digest of a bytestring from a file,
-file, using the [cryptohash-256 library][sha256], and then encodes
+using the [cryptohash-256 library][sha256], and then encodes that in
-that in base64.
+base64.
 Easy!

 The next idea from that thread is to build a map, keyed from Hakyll
 `Identifier`s (which represent items to compile, such as `css` files)